 Merit Selection for Groups B-D.

-A merit selection processes for applicants in Groups B-D for intern positions is conducted by each individual hospital and are tailored specifically for their service.
-The selection methods are designed by the hospital but commonly includes shortlisting, interviews and referee checks.
+A merit selection process for applicants in Groups B-D for intern positions is conducted by each individual hospital and is tailored specifically for their service.
+The selection methods are designed by the hospital but commonly include shortlisting, interviews, and referee checks.

 In order to apply for an internship in Queensland, you will need to submit a CV, regardless of whether you are undergoing merit selection and 2 referees.
 Queensland Health offers “for your convenience” a CV template.
 If I were you I would conveniently ignore this template and organise your own resume.

 *Queensland is one of a few jurisdictions that does permit International Medical Graduates to apply for positions as part of the last Applicant Group.

 Annual Salary = $79,479